National Association of Estate Planners and Councils

 October 21 - 27, 2024

-National Estate Planning Awareness Week was adopted in 2008 to help the public understand what estate planning is and why it is such a vital component of financial wellness.
-Assisted by Rep. Mike Thompson (D-CA) and 49 additional members of the House of Representatives, H. Res.
-1499 named National Estate Planning Awareness Week on September 27, 2008. > Read a full copy of the resolution text
+National Estate Planning Awareness Week occurs during the third full week of October each year and was adopted in 2008 by the House of Representatives to help the public understand what estate planning is and why it is such a vital component of financial wellness.

 Does your council want to do something for National Estate Planning Awareness Week, but isn't quite ready to jump in to an in-person event?
-We have the answer!
-Download our "Quick Start" kit*, an informational packet developed for estate planning councils affiliated with NAEPC that provides the most basic information about National Estate Planning Awareness Week.
-It’s perfect for those councils that wish to participate in National Estate Planning Awareness Week without planning an in-person program.
+Download the "Quick Start" Guide, an informational packet developed for estate planning councils affiliated with NAEPC that provides the most basic information about National Estate Planning Awareness Week.
 The materials within can be used “as-is” or modified to meet the needs of your council.

 *This document can also be obtained in a Word format by contacting NAEPC.